 But first, back up

-Whatever you do, regularly backup your uncompressed document in a safe and secure place.
-Many of these techniques have no recovery option should you lose your password, or should the file become corrupted for some reason.
+Many of the techniques I’ll discuss below have no recovery option should you lose your password or the file become corrupted for some reason.

-As with all things: backup early, backup often.
+As with all things: back up early, back up often.

 Application encryption

 This is probably the most pragmatic solution for Word.
 With the document open, hit the File menu, Info item, click on Protect Document, and then Encrypt with Password.
+Follow the prompts to set the password (and then don’t forget it).

 Encrypting a Word document